About The Inspector

 - Appointed Member of the Home Inspector Advisory Committee

 - President East TN Chapter of ASHI (ETASHI) 2011-12 2014-15

 Life After Work

 I greatly enjoy life here in East Tennessee.
 My wife and I are fortunate to run a business that we both find fulfillment in.
-You may find me on weekends biking the Greenways in Knox Co. or paddling the shores of Norris Lake.
-I spend two nights a week at the YMCA (Yoga) and on Friday nights you can usually find me at a Mexican Restaurant.
-After spending the last 25years remodeling every room in my home and rebuilding the barn I am now eying the unfinished basement.
+You may find me on weekends biking the Green-ways in Knox Co. or paddling the shores of Norris Lake.
+I attend Yoga classes at the Y' and on Friday nights you can usually find me at a Mexican Restaurant.
+After spending the last 25 years remodeling every room in my home and rebuilding the barn I am now eyeing the unfinished basement.